lispysnake/website/content/blog/lispy-license-a-thingy-what-does-stuff.md

 time-limited license types with a default duration, which would allow for corner cases such as "30 day passes".

 For the mean time, however, we're pivoting back to engine work.
 Stay tuned, exciting updates to come!

+## A Final Word

+We just want to extend a massive thank you to everyone who's bought a Lifetime License for 2D Titles from Lispy Snake.
+Stay awesome. {{<fontawesome fa fa-heart>}}